itsKelvinn/IDS_Intern-Test-Backend/README.md

 This repository is for the internship test to join PT Inovasi Daya Solusi.
 The project focuses on backend development using Laravel for creating databases and APIs.

+This project utilizes MySQL as the database management system and Laravel for the backend API development.

 ## Installation

 1. Clone the repository `https://github.com/itsKelvinn/IDS_Intern-Test-Backend.git`.